conleym/mac-setup/README.md

 ## Prerequisites

 1. Install XCode (long story, but python3 seems to be unable to verify ssl certificates without it).
-1. Run `init/init.sh`, which does the following:
+1. Run `init.sh`, which does the following:
     1. Accepts the Xcode license (may prompt for admin password)
     1. ansible (`pip3 install --user ansible`)
+1. Optionally grant users the ability to use sudo with `ansible-playbook -K sudoers-playbook.yml`.

 ## How do?